lstappen/GoCaRD/README.md

 ## Usage: For Research Purposes Only

-Any models, derived from data contained in **MuSe-CaR** may only be used for scientific, non-commercial applications.
+Any data, models, and weights derived from data contained in **MuSe-CaR** may only be used for scientific, non-commercial applications.
+The Academic Parties have the right to use these components for Academic and Research Purposes and Academic Publication is permitted.
 Commercial applications include, but are not limited to: Proving the efficiency of commercial systems, Testing commercial systems, Using screenshots of subjects from the database in advertisements, Selling data from the database.
 Please download and fill out the **EULA - End User License Agreement** before requesting the data or models.
 We will review your application and get in touch as soon as possible.
 Thank you.

 ## References